 If you are worried that you or someone you know may be experiencing signs of postnatal depression check out the following links:

 7 Reasons Why Mothers Don’t Disclose Their Scary Thoughts

 If you are experiencing a mental health emergency, please call 911 or visit your local emergency room

 Text 741741 from anywhere in the USA https://www.crisistextline.org/

 Positive Reframe shares resources with the intent of the positive progression of informed decision making related to issues associated with emotional, relational, physical and spiritual wellness.
-While I share personal and professional perspectives, my writings reflect my personal opinion and not intended to substitute professional advice, diagnosis, and treatment thus the content shared on this page is for informational purposes.
-This online medium does not lend itself to the level of detail and rapport building required for thorough assessment and therapeutic intervention.
-To make well-informed decisions that best meet your family’s unique needs, I highly recommend exploring and researching available options, consulting primary health care providers as well as seek referrals from a trusted source for professional counseling.
+While I share personal and professional perspectives, my writings reflect my personal opinion and not intended to substitute professional advice, diagnosis, and treatment.
+This online medium does not lend itself to the level of detail and rapport building required for thorough assessment and therapeutic intervention thus the content shared on this page is for informational purposes only.
+To make well-informed decisions that best meet your family’s unique needs, I highly recommend exploring and researching available options, consulting primary health care providers and seek referrals from a trusted source for professional counseling.
 I am a Licensed Marriage and Family Therapy in the state of Illinois, USA